-This purpose of this procedure is to describe the process to maintain a state of emergency preparedness for the drinking water system.
+The purpose of this procedure is to describe the process to maintain a state of emergency preparedness for the City of Peterborough Water Services.

 This procedure shall include all potential emergency situations or service interruptions for the water treatment and water distribution system for the City of Peterborough.